hherzl/playground-6dlcjs5i/statement.md

 How works all code together?

-We create a StoreDbContext instance, that instance use the connection string from DbContextOptionsBuilder and inside of OnModelCreating method there is the configuration for all mappings, that's because it's more a stylish way to mapping entities instead of add a lot of lines inside of OnModelCreating
+We create a StoreDbContext instance, that instance use the connection string from DbContextOptionsBuilder and inside of OnModelCreating method there is the configuration for all mappings, that's because it's more a stylish way to mapping entities instead of add a lot of lines inside of OnModelCreating.

 Later, for example we create an instance of SalesRepository passing a valid instance of StoreDbContext and then we can access to repository's operations.